Primary

 by Kirstine Beeley

 A few years ago I met a little boy who desperately wanted to paint but couldn’t find a piece of paper.
-I offered him a coloured piece and was told, “That’s for cutting, not for painting.”
+I offered him a coloured piece and he told me, “That’s for cutting, not for painting.”

 He wouldn’t paint until he had the same rectangular piece of white paper he had always been supplied with.
-He painted the same picture he had been praised for previously.
-He was terrified of exploring anything beyond what he had already experienced.
+He painted the same picture people had praised him for previously.
+It seemed like he was terrified of exploring anything beyond what he had already experienced.

 At that point my commitment to encouraging children to express themselves and their individual creativity was cemented.
 My enthusiasm for the use of loose parts grew further still, and my love of ‘transient art’ came into its own.

-Using loose parts as an open-ended resource in early years has been advocated since the 1970s when Simon Nicholson coined the phrase and noted that, “creativity and the possibility of discovery are directly proportional to the number and kind of variables”.
+People have advocated for using loose parts as an open-ended resource in Early Years since the 1970s.
+This was when Simon Nicholson coined the phrase.
+He noted that, “creativity and the possibility of discovery are directly proportional to the number and kind of variables”.

-The term ‘transient art’ encompasses this creative side to using loose parts but, as with other types of child-led learning, goes hand in hand with other areas of development.
+The term ‘transient art’ encompasses this creative side to using loose parts.
+However, as with other types of child-led learning, it goes hand in hand with other areas of development.

-For children still building confidence in both their own skills and style, this approach can be restrictive and demoralising, and may result in avoidance for fear of failure or being unable to achieve their desired effect.
+For children still building confidence in both their own skills and style, this approach can be restrictive and demoralising.
+It may result in avoidance for fear of failure or being unable to achieve their desired effect.

 Transient art offers an opportunity for children to create and explore ideas without such pressures.
 Children quickly realise that the non-permanent nature of their creations allows them to move, to change, to experiment and to explore.

-Transient art can, and should, be offered both indoors and outdoors.
-Outdoors it is commonly referred to as ‘land art’, which has been made popular by artists such as Andy Goldsworthy and Richard Shilling.
+We should offer transient art opportunites both indoors and outdoors.
+Outdoors it is commonly referred to as ‘land art’.
+This was made popular by artists such as Andy Goldsworthy and Richard Shilling.

 Land art, as the name suggests, uses all the resources of the earth and nature as its inspiration.
-For example, leaves of many colours can be combined with pine cones, sticks, stones, shells and logs to create amazing patterns and pictures.
+For example, you can combine leaves of many colours with pine cones, sticks, stones, shells and logs to create amazing patterns and pictures.

 Displaying CoEL